FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 ServoCart command
 ++++++++++++++++++++

-Click the "ServoC" icon to enter the ServoCart command editing interface
+Click the "ServoC" icon to enter the ServoCart command editing interface.

 ServoCart servo control (Cartesian space motion) command, which can control the robot motion through absolute pose control or based on the current pose offset.